sonofthort/lambda/README.md

 var mul = (a, b) => a * b
 var div = (a, b) => a / b
 ~~~
-However, can we take this even furthe?
+But can we take this even further?
 ~~~JavaScript
 var λ = function(expr) {
 	return new Function('a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'return ' + expr)